learn-co-students/nyc-web-students-021819/38-intro-to-react/README.md

 ## Declarative vs Imperative Programming
-*IMPERATIVE*
+#### *IMPERATIVE*
-click on a thing
-make other thing happen

-Find an element on the page
-Add an event listener to that element with a callback to execute upon event trigger

-Go get the ingredients
+1. Go get the ingredients
-Lay down the bread
+2. Lay down the bread
-Lay down the toppings
+3. Lay down the toppings
-Add sauces
+4. Add sauces
-Smush
+5. Smush

-*DECLARATIVE*
+#### *DECLARATIVE*
-renderCard(name){
-  return `<div>${name}</div>`
-}

-Order a sandwich and tell them what toppings you want Sandwich comes out
+1. Order a sandwich and tell them what toppings you want
+2. Sandwich comes out

+Declarative programming is an abstraction of imperative programming: when you order the sandwich, someone is still imperatively doing all of the necessary steps to make a sandwich, but you as a customer you simply declare what you want and receive the outcome.

 ## Slow abstraction to JSX